 The dividends relate in all cases to the prior year.
-In the 2024 fiscal year a dividend of \in 1.64 per bearer share was declared for the 2023 fiscal year and therefore paid in the total amount of \in 264 million.
+In the 2024 fiscal year a dividend of \notin 1.64 per bearer share was declared for the 2023 fiscal year and therefore paid in the total amount of \notin 264 million.

-The Executive Board of Knorr-Bremse AG will propose that the Annual General Meeting distribute a total dividend of € 282 million for the past fiscal year.
-This corresponds to a dividend per share of € 1.75.
+The Executive Board of Knorr-Bremse AG will propose that the Annual General Meeting distribute a total dividend of \notin 282 million for the past fiscal year.
+This corresponds to a dividend per share of \notin 1.75.